inQWIRE/SQIR/examples/shor/README.md

 Utilities
 * ContFrac.v - Results about continued fractions.
-* EulerTotient.v - Re-statement of Euler's totient function from externals/euler.
+* EulerTotient.v - Re-statement of Euler's totient function from the [coq-euler](https://github.com/taorunz/euler) library.
 * ExtrShor.v - Shor's algorithm defined in a gate set amenable to extraction; proofs that the new definition is equivalent to the original.
 * NumTheory.v - General number theory results.
 * Reduction.v - Proof of the reduction from factorization to order finding.